flex-storefront/flex-docs/src/content/docs/introduction/faq.md

 Yes!
 Flex Storefront supports multiple languages using the [slang](https://pub.dev/packages/slang) package for translations.

-For more information about internationalization and how slang is implemented in the app, see our documentation [here](). <!-- TODO: ADD LINK -->
+For more information about internationalization and how slang is implemented in the app, see our documentation [here](../storefront/60-internationalization.md).

 ### How do I get support when I run into issues?